-Our curriculum policy at St Mary's Church of England Primary School, we intend to develop children's knowledge, skills and understanding of Physical Education, so that they can perform with increasing competence and confidence in a range of physical activities.
-Physical Education promotes an understanding in children of their bodies in action.
+Physical Education Policy at St Mary's Church of England Primary School, we intend to develop children's knowledge, skills and understanding of Physical Education, so that they can perform with increasing competence and confidence in a range of physical activities.
+PE promotes an understanding in children of their bodies in action.
 It involves thinking, selecting and applying skills, and it promotes positive attitudes towards a healthy lifestyle.
 Thus, we enable the children to make informed choices about physical activity throughout their lives.
-Our curriculum enables our pupils to be successful, confident, and responsible individuals and citizens.